|Description of adult|

-Eggs are laid in the soil surface, mainly in pastures and sugarcane.
-The larvae feed on grass roots and pupate in the soil.
+Eggs are laid in the soil surface, mainly in pastures, and the larvae, which are about 5 mm long when full-grown, feed on the grass roots and pupate in the soil.
 The life cycle takes about two months during summer and there are three to four generations annually.
-Adults usually emerge from the soil after heavy rains following a dry spell.
-If larval populations in the soil are high, the emerging beetles will form a swarm and may migrate into nearby crops.
+Adults usually emerge from the soil after good rains following a dry spell.
+If larval populations in the soil are high, the multitude of emerging beetles will form an aggregation and swarms may migrate into tree crops at any time of the year.